 When you purchase a Hidden Pet Fence we do the back yard AND the front yard for the same price 99.9% of the time!
 That’s right!
 We can also secure your front yard, to protect your dog from running out the front door or garage door, and running out into the road.
 That is nearly impossible to do with chainlink or conventional dog fencing.

 If you mow your own lawn get ready for a headache.
 Mowing, weed whacking, trimming the grass, etc. are going to be quite the chore when a chainlink fence or other styles of fences are installed in a yard.
 Between professional installation and a maintenance-free wired setup, you won’t waste any time with upkeep when it comes to our system.

 Our dog fence is installed securely underground and the wire needs no maintenance.
 In other words, no obstructions between you and mowing your lawn perfectly.

 Dogs are resourceful.
 Where there is a will (to escape) there is a way.
 Jumping over or digging under many types of conventional fences (like ones made of vinyl) is common with dogs.
 Even if they don’t escape, you now have a major maintenance issue on your hand every time your dog tears up your landscaping trying to escape from the big hunk of metal surrounding your yard.
 When it comes to an electronic fence, there is no leaping over it or tunneling under it.
-It is underground and invisible.
 Your dog will absolutely stay in the yard with an escape-free system like this.